 Many things are involved in successfully selling a home.
-Properly pricing your home to the market and making sure the home has a real marketing plan in place are two of the biggest things needed for a successful sale.
-Fortunately, those are two things that Nick LOVES helping with.
+Properly pricing your home to the market and making sure the home has a real marketing plan in place are two of the most important things for a successful sale.
+Fortunately, those are two things that Nick LOVES to do.
 After making sure you are priced properly and that you have a good online selling strategy, you want to prepare your home to be viewed by potential buyers.
 As everyone knows, first impressions are huge.
 Make sure your home is show-ready by following these helpful seller tips.

 Entry / Front Door – Make sure the area is clean, swept clear of leaves and spider webs.
 The front yard should be well-maintained for best “curb-appeal”.
 Remove weeds and add flowers to brighten the area.

 Windows – Clean windows and open blinds to brighten the house and make it look bigger.

 Lights – Replace any burned out light bulbs and leave the lights on when you are expecting the house to be shown.

 Reduce Clutter – Wherever possible remove collectibles and personal items.
 Put unnecessary furniture in storage to make the house seem larger and more open.
 Clean and organize closets so they don’t appear too small.
 Don’t forget the backyard.